velosoberti/DataScience_Guide/README.md

 #### In this guide, I cover how to handle data for supervised and no supervised machine learning algorithms, including inputting missing values, label encoding, scaling, and transformations.
 I also discuss topics such as optimization with GridSearch and the evaluation of regression and classification models.
 Finally, I delve into the models themselves, exploring their uses, methods, and functional logic.

+#### In this project, I develop a simple study guide on forecasting, starting with important concepts such as stationary series, moving averages, performance metrics, and related topics.
+After this section, I explore forecasting with Moving Averages, Exponential Smoothing and its methods, and ARIMA.
+The guide is divided into two folders: one for supervised practical activities and another for unsupervised activities

+#### I will be adding deep learning soon.

 <p align="center">
   <a href="https://github.com/velosoberti/DataScience/blob/main/Machine%20Learning%20Project.ipynb" style="
     display: inline-block;